Mirasol Village Redevelopment Project

 For more information, please contact McCormack Baron Management, Inc. at (916) 562-2519.

-The Transformation Plan and CNI grant activities are focused on the four main outcomes below:
+The Transformation Plan and CNI grant activities are focused on these four main outcomes:

 New Housing Development